GilchristTech/gilchrist.tech/src/posts/2024/visual-keystone/index.md

 *have*.

 This site was redesigned several times before I realized this.
+Or at least, attempts were made.
 Once I decided to use my illustrations, once I decided on this one characteristic from which other design decisions would derive, everything else became easier.
 That was the most important thing: a central, visual keystone.

-### Making a light theme even though I'm a computer vampire and light themes burn my eyes and flesh
+### Making a light theme even though I'm a computer vampire and light themes burn

 Choosing my ink illustrations as the imagery to appear throughout this site, I needed to determine how the other aspects of its